The Museum of HP Calculators

 CLEAR 4 + 5 +

 and read the result of 9.
 To subtract 3 from 4, the user would perform:

 and read the result of 1.
+Many early calculators did not have actual + and − buttons.
+On some machines, you turned a crank in one direction to add and the other direction to subtract.
 Machines like this had a single accumulator and a keyboard register instead of a stack and were limited in their ability to deal with long expressions.
 (Many modern "adding machine-style calculators" also multiply and divide but these functions are usually implemented in an infix/algebraic notation while the addition and subtraction is still postfix.
 The HP-10 implemented this form of logic.)

 Friden was the second company to produce electronic calculators.
 The EC-130 implemented the basic four functions and the EC-132 added square root.
 The Friden ECs had a stack of four registers named "register #1" through "register #4" and the ENTER key served to complete the keyboard entry into register #1.

 The Friden logic system had a lot in common with the RPN logic system that HP would later develop but there were some interesting differences including:

 "Polish Notation" is really a style of writing expressions on paper rather than keying them on a calculator so determining precisely which calculators were or were not "RPN" is difficult.
 Since HP first applied the acronym "RPN" to its calculators, and because most users mean HP's specific implementations when they refer to "RPN", the museum doesn't classify the Friden ECs as true RPN calculators.

 It's not clear where HP began in the development of the Reverse Polish Notation (RPN).
 HP considers it a direct derivation from the mathematical works of Jan Lukasiewicz, but it's likely that experience with mechanical calculators and/or the logic system of the Friden ECs influenced them as well.

 Introduced on the HP-35.
 Like 3 Level RPN except: